Lupine Info

 Pituitary dwarfism is an autosomal disorder that is inherited in breeds such as German Shepherd Dogs, Weimaraners, Spitz, Dachshunds, Corgis, Basset Hounds, Saarloos Wolfdogs, and Czechoslovakian Wolfdogs.
 The disease casues short legs, long body, a short jaw, bulging eyes, and skin disorders including baldness and bacterial skin infections.
 The defects become apparently during puppyhood and the prognosis is poor.
 A genetic test is a available for this disease and all wolfdogs and Lupine Dogs should be tested before breeding.

-The genetic faults found in many wolf-alike and wolfdog breeds including Oculoskeletal Dysplasia, Pituitary Dwarfism and Degenerative Myelopthy can be easily avoided by ethical breeders who ensure that dogs carrying these genetic faults are not bred to another carrier.
+Genetic faults found in many wolf-alike and wolfdog breeds including Oculoskeletal Dysplasia, Pituitary Dwarfism and Degenerative Myelopthy can be easily avoided by ethical breeders who ensure that dogs carrying these genetic faults are not bred to another carrier.
 Be sure when looking for a breeder that they can display veterinary evidence in the form of genetic testing which confirms that genetic conditions will not affect the future offspring of their dogs and be vigilant for breeders whom continue to breed from dogs known to have produced puppies effected by these conditions.